mustafa0taru/mustafa0taru/README.md

 Hi there!

-I'm a Data & Analytics Engineer with a strong grasp of data pipelines and a knack for building scalable solutions.
+I'm a Data Analytics Engineer with a strong grasp of data pipelines and a knack for building scalable solutions and providing actionable insights.

 I'm proficient in tools like

-### Programming: Python,SQL
+- Programming: Python,SQL.
+- Tools: dbt, Airflow, Spark, Kafka
+- Warehousing: Bigquery, Snowflake and Redshift.
-### Tools: dbt, Airflow, Kafka, CI/CD, GCP, AWS, SQL, Power BI, Metabase, Tableau, Docker, Terraform, and Python.
+- BI/Visualization: Power BI, Metabase, Tableau, Looker.
+- Cloud: GCP, AWS.
+- IAAS: Terraform, Docker

 ## What I'm interested in: